Teaching In The UK During COVID-19

 - Separate groups on school buses and discouraging the use of public transport

 There is an inherent risk if you decide you want to teach in the UK and we cannot guarantee your health, in the same way that we could not in your home country.
 You will need to make an informed choice given your circumstances and current health status.
+You can choose to be vaccinated before travelling to the UK.

 What happens if I contract COVID?